 The reality is that it boils down to just eating real food, knowing exactly what is going into both you and your family, and taking control back from the marketing and big food giants.
 That starts at home, right in your own kitchen.
 If someone told me a few years that I would be making my own cereal, I would have laughed at them.
 Now, I make it and guess what?
 It is so easy and yes cheaper!
 I am in control of exactly how much sugar, and flavouring is used, which nuts, seeds and berries have been sprinkled over and the best part is, how tough it is on the old teeth.

 Huh?
 Teeth, yeah well, between years of bracers (we are onto our third set in the family) and frankly hubby and myself just getting older, hard crunchy granola is pretty tough going.
+We’ve all been there: an embarrassing trip to the local dentist – like Dentist Coconut Grove – with a chipped tooth after looking at a particularly sturdy nut the wrong way.
 Bring in my home-made cereal, designed by “moi” for those who like a crunchy, roasted, tasty, yet leave your teeth (and your bracers) where they belong, kind of granola.
 In a nutshell, I have designed this granola to be easy and gentle on the old pegs.
 You can ramp it up a few notches and add some big chunky nuts, a few brazil, pecans or almond slivers would be great, if that is what you prefer.

 This cereal, besides being free of processed junk and nasty preservatives, contains cinnamon which has amazing health and properties.
 Check out this link to one of my favourite websites Well-Being Secrets for 30 science backed facts on this incredibly versatile and healthy spice.